 All three of the above are rolled into one search via FDsys.

 The Unified Agenda.
 The Unified Agenda (also known as the Semiannual Regulatory Agenda), published twice a year (usually in April and October) in the Federal Register (FR), summarizes the rules and proposed rules that each Federal agency expects to issue during the next year.
 Available from the General Services Administration and FDSys.
 A more detailed explanation of the Unified Agenda can be found here.
 Each agency's website most likely has announcements of rule changes and an explanation of the rulemaking process within that agency.
 A search in USA.gov for "The Rulemaking Process" will return federal (and state) resources.

 Executive Branch Resources from the GPO .
 Includes the previous regulatory links as well as Presidential documents (including Daily & Weekly Compilation of Presidential Documents, and Public Papers of the President) and Executive Publications.
 The Library of Congress has a more detailed list of Executive Branch websites.
-Within the White House is the Office of Management and Budget (OMB) and their Office of Information & Regulatory Affairs (reviewing federal regulations is part of their responsibility).
+Within the White House is the Office of Management and Budget (OMB).

 Regulations.gov.
 A resource created in 2003 for the public to easily search for proposed regulations and comment on them.
 You can sign up for alerts about a specific regulation and subscribe to RSS feeds by agency of newly posted Federal Register notices.
 Two non-government sites that are similar and arguably easier to use are OpenRegs.com and GovPulse.us (contains more supplemental information than OpenRegs and reproduces the entry in the Federal Register).